analyticsinmotion/integrate-palm-into-word/README.md

 There are 4 basic steps in order to add PaLM's Text Generation capability into Microsoft Word:
   1. Enable the Developer Tab
-  2. Import the VBA script files
+  2. Import the VBA script file
   3. Create the PaLM Text Completion button
   4. Add your MakerSuite API Key